Hypothesis Testing for Topological Data Analysis: Examples

 We calculated the p values associated with the sets of persistence diagrams in the ``default mode network'' that Ellis and Klein computed and kindly provided. {

 } In \red{red} are the p values which are $\leq 0.01$.
 If we take a significance cutoff at $p=0.01$ then our expected false discovery rate is much less than $1$.

 A few comments should be made about the data set.
 The fMRI data set was generated at New York University and distributed as part of the 1000 Functional Connectomes project (\url{http://fcon 1000.projects.nitrc.org/}).
-It includes 41 healthy controls (ÒNewYork a part1Ó) and 25 adults diagnosed with ADHD (ÒNewYork a ADHDÓ).
+It includes 41 healthy controls (NewYork a part1) and 25 adults diagnosed with ADHD ('NewYork a ADHD").
 Unfortunately the samples were highly imbalanced with respect to age and gender.
 Only 20\% of the ADHD group was female, while about half of the controls were.
 About 25\% of the controls were children (younger than 20; median age = 12), while there were no children in the ADHD group.
 Among adults, ages ranged from about 21 to about 50 in each group.
 The median age in the ADHD group was 37, while in the control group the median adult age was 27.
-We did not compute the p values while controlling for age.
+We did not control for age while computing the p values, and it is not presently clear how that could be done in this context.